figma/sds/README.md

 ### [src/ui/layout](./src/ui/layout/)

 Layout components.
-Crucial to SDS layouts, but do not have analagous component in Figma.
+Crucial to SDS layouts, but do not have analogous component in Figma.

 ### [src/ui/primitives](./src/ui/primitives/)